CephalofairGames/merc-packs-faq/index.md

 - 2025-08-13 - Wording change on compatibility for clarity.
 - 2025-08-15 - Hail "Fired Up" clarification
 - 2025-08-19 - Clarification on Anaphi "Rosie"  summon max health
+- 2025-08-22 - Added a link to the GH Rulebook PDF, and posted Safeguard rules in Hail's section.